siemens/cmp-test-suite/MockCA_readme.md

 issuance.
 The project enables the issuance, management, and revocation of certificates using a combination of traditional and PQ cryptographic mechanisms.

+As a Python/Flask-based component of the CMP Test Suite, MockCA (mainly) provides deterministic, test-friendly responses to CMP requests.
+It is primarily used to:

+- Run CMP and LwCMP tests without depending on a real CA backend.
+- Exercise CMP features (including PQ and hybrid mechanisms) in a controlled environment.
+- Provide fast iteration during test development.
 ## About the Mock CA

 - The Mock-CA is currently only supported in